-ENG 205 is an intensive study of a genre, group of authors, or a single major writer.
-Images of Women in Literature, Psychology and Literature, Folklore, Science Fiction/Fantasy, Tragedy, Detective Fiction, Dystopian Literature, and Biblical Images in Literature are among the offerings.
-(1.1)

-ENG 206 Minority American Literature

 3 cr. hrs.; 3 lecture hours; 0 lab hours per week.
+Prerequisite: ENG 101C or ENG 101 "C" or better.
+English 205 is an intensive study of a genre, group of authors, or a single major writer.
+Images of Women in Literature, Psychology and Literature, Science

+Fiction/Fantasy, Detective Fiction, Dystopian Literature, Biblical Images in Literature, Gothic and Horror, and the Works of Stephen King are among the offerings.(1.1)

+ENG 206 Ethnic American Literature
-Prerequisite: ENG 101 "C" or better.

-ENG 206 is an introduction to the literary and cultural traditions of two or more United States minority cultures, such as Native American, African American, Asian American, and Hispanic American, and to general issues of cultural marginalization of minorities in the American experience.
+3 cr. hrs.; 3 lecture hours; 0 lab hours per week.
+Prerequisite: ENG 101C or ENG 101 "C" or better.
+ENG 206 is an introduction to the literary and cultural traditions of two or more ethnic American cultures, such as Native American, African American, Asian American, and Hispanic American, and to general issues of cultural marginalization of ethnic groups in the American experience.
 IAI: H3 910D (1.1)